palabra17/Practice-Exam-A-Plus-App/README.md

 Clone this repository to your local machine.

 Run the main script from your terminal: python app.py (assuming your main script is named app.py).

-Once you have created this repository and added your code and README.md file, we can then update your main online resume to link to both of these new projects.
-This will turn your resume into a dynamic and impressive portfolio.

-Let me know when you've completed these steps for the A+ App, and we can move on to the final step of linking them all together.